google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 Apples, Avocados, Bell Peppers, Cantaloupes, Cucumbers, Eggplants, Grapefruits, Lemons, Limes, Melons, Oranges, Parsnips, Passion Fruit, Peaches, Pineapples, Pumpkins, Rutabagas, Squash, Sweet Potatoes, Tomatoes, Turnips.

-Note: I have utilized produce storage bags with great results.
+Produce Bags: I have used reusable produce storage bags both for shopping and for food storage with great results.
 These bags prolong the quality and freshness.
 I highly recommend them.

 Keep your produce fresh by using appropriate storage containers.